onaio/help/faqs/_posts/2015-05-22-encrypted-forms.md

 Follow these steps to add the correct encryption syntax in your XLSForm:

 1. Add a worksheet called **settings**;
-1. In this worksheet, create three columns: **id_string**, **submission_url**, and **public_key**.
-The **id_string** column specifies the form id name.
-The **submission_url** is the url that will accept the encrypted form submissions.
-This is the same url that you type into the ODK Collect application under settings to download the forms from your account.
-However, you must add **/submission** to the end of this url.
-Finally, the **public_key** column contains the public key (without any spaces or line breaks) that was generated using the OpenSSL software.
+2. In this worksheet, create three columns: **id_string**, **submission_url**, and **public_key**.
+* The **id_string** column specifies the form id name.
+* The **submission_url** is the url that will accept the encrypted form submissions.
+This is the same url that you type into the ODK Collect application under settings to download the forms from your account, which for encrypted forms should be `https://odk.ona.io/your_username`.
+However, you must add `/submission` to the end of this url (i.e. `https://odk.ona.io/your_username/submission`).
+* The **public_key** column contains the public key (without any spaces or line breaks) that was generated using the OpenSSL software.
+To include the public_key:
+  * Open MyPrivateKey.pem in a text Editor (e.g. Notepad for Windows, TextEdit for OSX, and Vi/Vim Editor for Linex).
+  * Remove leading (- - -) and trail (...) lines and all new-lines.
+  * Copy and paste this into the **public_key** field.
 <br>
 ![](/content/screenshots/faq/encrypted-forms-public-key.png)
 <br><br>
-1. Upload the XLSForm to Ona as usual.
-You should see a label with the text **ENCRYPTED** next to your form name on Ona, as illustrated in the image below:
+3. Upload the XLSForm to Ona as usual.
+You should see a label with the text **encrypted** next to your form name on Ona, as illustrated in the image below:
 <br><br>
 ![](/content/screenshots/faq/encrypted-forms-encrypted-tag.png)
 <br><br>
-1. Download your encrypted form to your mobile phone using ODK Collect and start collecting data!
+4. Download your encrypted form to your mobile phone using ODK Collect and start collecting data!
 <br><br>

 ### How to decrypt your form

 You must use ODK Briefcase to download the encrypted files from Ona and decrypt them locally on your computer using the private key generated earlier.
-Follow these steps to download ODK Briefcase and decrypt your data:
+In addition, you will also need Java Cyrptography Extension (JCE) Unlimited Jurisdiction Policy Files for decryption to be successful.
+Follow these steps to download ODK Briefcase and JCE and decrypt your data:

 1. Create a folder on your local machine to store the data once it is decrypted;
-1. If you haven’t already done so, download [ODK Briefcase](http://opendatakit.org/downloads/download-info/odk-briefcase/) to your local machine;
+2. If you haven’t already done so, download [ODK Briefcase](http://opendatakit.org/downloads/download-info/odk-briefcase/) to your local machine;
+3. Also, download and install [JCE](http://www.oracle.com/technetwork/java/javase/downloads/index.html)
+  * Select the downloaded UCE zipped archive file in the download folder.
+  * Extract the files from the downloaded zipped archive folder
+  * Navigate to the extracted directory tree and copy the `local_policy.jar` and `US_export_policy.jar` files to the `/lib/security` directory for Linux/OSX and `\lib\security` for Windows under the installation directory of the Java Runtime Environmen (JRE) for your computer.
-1. Double click the downloaded file to open ODK Briefcase;
+4. Double click the downloaded file to open ODK Briefcase;
-1. **PULL** the encrypted form to your local machine.
+5. **PULL** the encrypted form to your local machine.
 See the [ODK Briefcase page](http://help.ona.io/faq/odk-briefcase/) for more information on how to pull forms.
-1. The form is decrypted only during export.
+6. The form is decrypted only during export.
 Go to the **Export** tab;
 <br><br>
 ![](/content/screenshots/faq/encrypted-forms-odk-briefcase-export.png)
 <br><br>
-1. Select the form from the **Form** dropdown;
+7. Select the form from the **Form** dropdown;
 <br><br>
 ![](/content/screenshots/faq/encrypted-forms-odk-briefcase-dropdown-form.png)
 <br><br>
-1. On the **Export Type** dropdown, select **.csv** and **media files**;
+8. On the **Export Type** dropdown, select **.csv** and **media files**;
 <br><br>
 ![](/content/screenshots/faq/encrypted-forms-odk-briefcase-decrypt-as-csv-media.png)
 <br><br>
-1. Locate the **Export Directory**, which is the folder you created in step 1;
+9. Locate the **Export Directory**, which is the folder you created in step 1;
 <br><br>
 ![](/content/screenshots/faq/encrypted-forms-odk-briefcase-export-directory.png)
 <br><br>
-1. Search for and choose the **PEM Private Key File** that you generated previously;
+10. Search for and choose the **PEM Private Key File** that you generated previously;
-1. Click on **Export**.
+11. Click on **Export**.
 The form data will be decrypted and exported to the folder you created in step 1.
 <br><br>
 ![](/content/screenshots/faq/encrypted-forms-odk-briefcase-decrypt-form.png)
 <br>